Share On Social!

 How can you teach your kids or students the importance of voting?

-First, be a role model by voting in the upcoming congressional election Nov.
-6, 2018.
+First, be a role model by voting in upcoming local, congressional, and presidential elections.

 Second, print and give kids one of these new coloring sheets in English and Spanish from MomsRising that teach our littlest learners about voting and why it matters.